hanszhang717/hancezhang-blog/content/en/posts/repetition-over-perfection.md

 He wasn't wrong.
 A powerful "why" absolutely helps.
 If you're building a company, fighting for a cause, or pursuing something that requires years of sacrifice, you need a reason strong enough to sustain you.

-But for most of what matters in daily life (the habits that compound into health, skills, and personal growth) **you don't need a why.
+But for most of what matters in daily life—the habits that compound into health, skills, and personal growth—**you don't need a why.
 You need a how that's easy enough to not require one.**

 The irony is that the "why" often emerges *after* you start, not before.
 You don't fall in love with writing by thinking about why writing matters.
 You fall in love with it by writing badly for six months and discovering that you've gotten better.